Welcome To Our Website

 The aim of the Kilmacud Stillorgan Local History Society is to promote and sustain an interest in our culture, heritage and history, particularly with regard to Kilmacud Stillorgan and the adjoining areas

-The eighteenth edition of the Society’s annual journal, Obelisk, was launched in the Function Room, Glenalbyn on Friday 24 November.
+The nineteenth edition of the Society’s annual journal, Obelisk, was launched in the Function Room, Glenalbyn on Friday 22 November.
+Click HERE to see some photos from the night..

 As always we pay a special thanks to our contributors for their very enthusiastic response with material and without whose stories there would be no Obelisk.
 Over the years Obelisk has accumulated a rich trove of articles that help to give us a fuller picture of daily life and the streetscape of times past.